learnk8s/learnk8s.io/src/gatekeeper/content.md

         kinds: ["Deployment"]
 ```

 In this mode, the policy will not prevent any workloads from being deployed, but will log any violations.
-To see the violations run:
+The violations
+will be logged in the `Violations` field of the `kubectl describe` command:

 ```terminal|command=1|title=bash
 kubectl describe k8simagetagvalid.constraints.gatekeeper.sh/valid-image-tag